 The strength of the county’s higher education resource means that our research and development capability has risen well above that of other parts of the UK – a large proportion of our academic research is rated as world-leading or internationally excellent.

-Apprenticeships continue to grow in popularity in our county, and in 2011-12 there was a 6.2% increase from the previous year in the number of 16-18 year olds opting for these schemes – in stark contrast to the 1.4% decline nationally.
+Apprenticeships continue to grow in popularity in our county.
+In 2015-16 there was a 6.8% increase from the previous year in the number of people opting to start an apprenticeship – compared to the 1.8% rise nationally.
 Our success rates in apprenticeships at all levels are also higher than the UK average, demonstrating the aptitude and the willingness of our workforce for learning .